 The University Affiliated Program (UAP) is an interdisciplinary training program of the Department of Pediatrics.
 The UAP receives administrative support from the University of South Carolina and a federal grant awarded under P.L.
 104-183, Department of Health and Human Services, Administration on Developmental Disabilities.
 Through interdisciplinary training, exemplary direct services, and applied research, the UAP identifies and utilizes the vast resources within institutions of higher education to improve the quality of life for people with developmental disabilities and other citizens of our state.

-McKissick Museum at the University of South Carolina, accredited by the American Association of Museums, is located at the head of the historic Horseshoe.
-Remodeled in 1976 to serve as a center for the Universitys museums, art gallery, and archives, McKissick was formerly the central library at USC.
-The museums exhibitions and collections include: Southern folk art; works by state and regional artists; artifacts relating to the Universitys history, the history of South Carolina, and the material culture of the South; and the Bernard Baruch Silver Collection.
-The Howard Gemstone Collection, which is part of one of the finest collections of minerals in the Southeast; materials relating to the development of radio and television broadcasting in South Carolina; and the South Carolina Folk Arts Resource Center are also parts of McKissick Museum.
+The McKissick Museum at the University of South Carolina, accredited by the American Association of Museums, is located at the head of the historic Horseshoe.
+Remodeled in 1976 to serve as a center for the University's museums, art gallery, and archives, McKissick was formerly the central library at USC.
+In order to "tell the story of Southern life, culture, and community," the museum administers a broad range of activities.
+Exhibitions and collections include: Southern folk art; works by state and regional artists; artifacts relating to the University's history, the history of South Carolina, and the material culture of the South; and the Bernard Baruch Silver Collection.
+The Howard Gemstone Collection, which is part of one of the finest collections of minerals in the Southeast; the extensive Ferillo political campaign memorabilia collection; and the South Carolina Folk Arts Resource Center are also parts of McKissick Museum.
 Art, history, and science traveling exhibitions are offered as well as exhibitions based on the permanent collections.
 Docent tours and outreach programming are offered throughout the year.
 Special cultural events and other educational activities are also regularly scheduled.
 McKissick also administers a graduate-level certificate program in museum management.

-The University of South Carolina Press shares the Universitys central missionto advance knowledge and enrich the states cultural heritage.
+The University of South Carolina Press shares the University's central missionto advance knowledge and enrich the state's cultural heritage.
 Established in 1944, it is one of the oldest publishing houses in the South and among the largest in the Southeast.
-With more than 1,300 books published, the press is important in enhancing the scholarly reputation and worldwide visibility of the University of South Carolina.
-The press publishes in a variety of disciplines, including history (African-American, American, Civil War, maritime, Southern, and womens), contemporary literature, regional studies, religious studies, rhetoric, and social work.
-The press now has about 500 titles in print and publishes approximately 50 new books annually, including the papers of John C. Calhoun and Henry Laurens.
+With more than 1,400 books published, the press is important in enhancing the scholarly reputation and worldwide visibility of the University of South Carolina.
+The press publishes in a variety of disciplines, including history (African American, American, Civil War, maritime, Southern, and women's), contemporary literature, regional studies, religious studies, rhetoric, and social work.
+The press now has about 500 titles in print and publishes approximately 45 new books annually, including the papers of John C. Calhoun and Henry Laurens.

 The Writing Center offers free individual writing assistance to University students, faculty, and staff, as well as to members of the greater community.
 In one-on-one sessions, writing assistants work with clients on every stage of the writing process for class assignments, resumes, presentations, grant proposals, personal statements for applications, books, articles, and personal writing.

-For answers to specific writing, grammar, and punctuation questions, the Writing Center offers the Writers Hotline, which can be contacted by phone at 803-777-7020 or e-mail at firstname.lastname@example.org.
+For answers to specific writing, grammar, and punctuation questions, the Writing Center offers the Writer's Hotline, which can be contacted by phone at 803-777-7020 or via e-mail at email@example.com.

 The Career Center, located on the sixth floor of the Close-Hipp Building, offers career development services to USC students, alumni, faculty, and staff.
 The center is divided into two areas: career development and career connections.
 The offices listed below provide direct services to USC graduate students.
-Information regarding Career Center programs and services is available through the World Wide Web at www.sc.edu/career.
+Information regarding Career Center programs and services is available online at www.sc.edu/career.

 Career Development: Services include self-assessment, occupational information, and preparation for the job search.
 Computerized guidance systems, SIGI Plus (System of Interactive Guidance and Information) and SCOIS (South Carolina Occupational Information System), can help graduate students in the career-planning process.
 Graduate school directories are available in the Career Library as well as information on various career fields.
 Career development workshops on resume writing, interviewing, job search, and other topics are also available.
 Graduate students seeking assistance should call 803-777-7280.